feltus/Working_with_Human_Genome_Data_on_Palmetto2/README.md

 5. When each format is most appropriate in a typical NGS analysis pipeline Please include examples of what each format looks like and explain the biological information each one captures."
 ```
-A summary (300-500 words) of what you learned from the generative AI responses to the prompts
-Due date: See syllabus.

 Note: Make sure to clean up your workspace when you're done by deleting the large files from scratch space.